Announcing the Asana Guide – Your first step on the path to doing great things

 How it works

-We’ve broken the Guide down into high-level categories and subcategories that match the breakdown of Asana’s interface.
+We’ve broken the Help Center down into high-level categories and subcategories that match the breakdown of Asana’s interface.
 To learn about projects, for example, you’d navigate to the Projects section.
 If you wanted to learn how to duplicate a project to make a template, you’d click on the Projects section and then the section for duplicating projects.

 Of course, you can also just search, which, thanks to the awesome Swiftype, features type-ahead capabilities to help you find what you’re looking for fast.

-- Why you might want to use the feature
+• Why you might want to use the feature

-- Click by click instructions on how to do so
+• Click by click instructions on how to do so

-- A note on the implications of the action
+• A note on the implications of the action

-- An image illustrating how this looks in the app
+• An image illustrating how this looks in the app

-Writing the Guide
+Writing the Help Center

 My goal was to produce each section after coming back from the Winter holidays.
 Some of the writing would be directly lifted from our previous help site, but much of it would be new.
 I thought of all the questions I had received when answering customer support tickets, and stuck to the essentials: what are the two or three most important things about this feature?
 What do people need to know?

-I started each day with a meditation and a workout and then dedicated the first four hours of my time in the office to the Guide.
+I started each day with a meditation and a workout and then dedicated the first four hours of my time in the office to the Help Center.
 I left my phone in another room.
 Part of me thought I would need to go off to a cave somewhere and emerge with a complete, flawless Markdown doc, to raucous applause.
 Maybe a lei or two.
 Some rice.
 Instead, I accepted the help that was freely offered by my co-workers.
 The project spanned User Operations, Marketing, Sales, Product, and Design.